11ty/11ty-website/src/docs/plugins/serverless.md

 #### Multiple URLs per Serverless Function

-If you want to drive multiple URLs for a single serverless function, pass in an Array of URLs.
+If you want to drive multiple URLs with one serverless template, pass in an Array of URLs.

 ```yaml
 ---